 All PAC Members and their alternates will be required to sign a Confidentiality Assurance Document and their employer (or Nominating Party in the event of persons not employed by a User) shall also be required to sign an Employer Assurance Document (Nominating Party Assurance Document) to assure that the Member will be attending and voting at the PAC in the interests of the GB gas industry and not representing any commercial interest or commercial body.

-A list of all PAC Members and standing alternates is published on the Joint Office website.
+A list of all PAC Members and their appointment terms and standing alternates is published on the Joint Office website.

 A PAC Member may appoint an alternate either on a standing basis or on a meeting-by-meeting basis.
 Such appointments shall be made in writing or by email to enquiries@gasgovernance.co.uk .
 Alternates need not necessarily come from the same company as the PAC Member.
 It will be for the PAC Member to consider the suitability of their alternate, in respect of experience and understanding of the issues that the PAC will deal with.
 A single alternate may represent more than one (1) PAC Member.